 - DiRT Showdown lives off of this.

 - Randomly Generated Levels: The whole point of Your Stage.

-- Revisiting the Roots: DiRT Rally was deliberately developed as a technically up-to-date, no-nonsense Nintendo Hard rally simulation game, in the vein of the Colin McRae Rally series and once-rival titles such as Richard Burns Rally.
+- Revisiting the Roots: DiRT Rally was deliberately developed as a technically up-to-date no-nonsense Nintendo Hard rally simulation game, in the vein of the preceding Colin McRae Rally series and once-rival titles such as Richard Burns Rally.
 Codemasters kept the game's existence under wraps until the last minute, in order to give fans of their older rally titles a real surprise.
 Given the positive reception of the game, it seems to have paid off.